Anna Maria Ortese and Naples

 [quotes are from Ortese, il Mare di Napoli, pp. 123-24].

-I am indebted to Marius Kociejowski (whose writings about Naples are here on my website) for his observations:
+I am indebted to Marius Kociejowski (whose writings about Naples are here) for his observations:

 ...Ortese hits dead centre...She strikes at the goolies, the vanities of those oh so fashionable people of the day, and politics being what it was in those postwar years, she lets fly at their political hypocrisies.
 (Those chapters comprise "The Silence of Reason", the final section of Il mare non bagna Napoli.)
 I should have said it's strong stuff but it's subtle, which is to say her subjects would have gone all the more crazy when they read her.
 No doubt she did betray them in a way.
 She sat at their tables and drank their wine.
 Of course she became a "non-person" in Naples until quite recently.
 There are now conferences on her.
 She lives on whereas the dead are now doubly dead.